Summer’s Arctic Tundra

 Most managers and operators of large buildings and offices have traditionally followed Ashrae 55: a building code created by the American Society of Heating, Refrigerating, and Air-Conditioning Engineers, to determine the ideal temperature for large buildings.
 Developed using a mathematical equation from the ’60s and ’70s, it sought to make one type of worker comfortable – a man in a full business suit.
 Add to this, fashion conventions that have women wearing lighter clothes and fewer layers in summer while men still wear long pants and closed-toe shoes, making it all the more difficult for employers to make both sexes temperature happy.

 But what is the impact of this on the bottom line?
-A widely cited study by Cornell University in 2004, found warm workers work better.
-The study estimated colder workers’ hourly labor cost rose 10 percent compared to their warmer peers.
-Researchers found by increasing office temperature to 77 degrees from 68 degrees Fahrenheit, typing errors fell 44 percent and output increased by 150 percent.
+A widely cited study by Cornell University in 2004 found warm workers work better.
+The study estimated colder workers’ hourly labor costs rose 10 percent compared to their warmer peers.
+Researchers found by increasing the office temperature to 77 degrees from 68 degrees Fahrenheit, typing errors fell by 44 percent and output increased by 150 percent.

 It’s not just productivity that is impacted by office temperatures; it turns out that temperature dramatically impacts moods as well as actions and even buying decisions.

-The Campbell Soup Company has tapped into humanity’s relationship with temperature to, essentially, move more of its product.
+The Campbell Soup Company has tapped into humanity’s relationship with temperature too, essentially moving more of its product.
 Campbell developed a “misery index” using an algorithm that determines how miserable the weather is.
 The colder, wetter the day, the more people desire soup as they seek comfort in the warmth it provides.
 If a city has a high score on the “misery index,” this triggers Campbell’s marketing team to buy more ads.
 Campbell understands human psychology in that we seem to hate being cold.